-Over the last seven years since I first moved to Dubai, I’ve looked for work in Dubai in many different ways and seen the job landscape change very rapidly too.
+Over the last nine years since I first moved to Dubai, I’ve looked for work in Dubai in many different ways and seen the job landscape change very rapidly too.
 In fact, Dubai is somewhere where the job market can shift within a matter of months!
 So I decided to give advice on how to secure a job in Dubai in any market based on all of the experience I’ve had over the years.
 As the market slows down, it will typically take longer to get a job but the methods below will help make finding a job in Dubai quicker for those new to the region

 I’ve also included all the essential things you must do before you decide to try and move to Dubai to find a job!
-Along with answering all the common questions people have about working in Dubai, living costs and what jobs are in demand Dubai in demand.
+Along with answering all the common questions people have about working in Dubai, such as living costs and what jobs are in demand Dubai in demand.

 Want more information on Dubai?
 Make sure you read these other articles here: